AnalogJ/lexicon/CONTRIBUTING.md

 Please keep in mind the following:

 - `lexicon` is designed to work with multiple versions of python.
-That means your code will be tested against python 2.7, 3.4, 3.5
+That means your code will be tested against python 2.7, 3.5, 3.6 and 3.7
 - any provider specific dependenices should be added to the `setup.py` file, under the `extra_requires` heading.
 The group name should be the name of the provider. eg: